Student confidentiality

 In certain exceptional circumstances we may, in agreement with the student, communicate with a third party, if the University deems it fair and in the interests of those concerned.

-The University is unable to confirm whether a student actually attends the University but can tell the person making contact what procedure(s) would be followed or the actions usually taken in such cases.
+We are unable to confirm whether a student actually attends the University but we can take concerns seriously and tell the person making contact what procedure(s) would be followed or the actions usually taken in such cases.
+We would then follow this up through our student support channels, where appropriate.

 How to explain University policy